mdpabel/notes/Aspect-Oriented Programming.md

 date: 03-28-2024
 ---

+Aspect-Oriented Programming provides a way for us to inject code into existing functions or objects, without modifying the target logic.

+To give you a good example, imagine having written your business logic but now you realize that you have no logging code.
+The normal approach to this would be to centralize your logging logic inside a new module and the go function by function adding logging information.

+However, if you could grab that same logger and inject it into every method you’re looking to log, at very specific points during their execution with a single line of code, then this would definitely give you a lot of value.
+Wouldn’t you agree?

 AOP (Aspect-Oriented Programming) in Spring Boot allows developers to modularize cross-cutting concerns, such as logging, security, transaction management, and error handling, separately from the business logic of the application.
 This approach promotes cleaner code by separating concerns and promoting reusability.

 > AOP in Spring Boot can be compared to middleware in Express.js in some aspects.
 Both AOP in Spring Boot and middleware in Express.js serve similar purposes: